asynchronous collaboration

 Video recordings are a great way to add context to projects without a meeting.
 With tools like Loom or Zight, you can send pre-recorded project explanations, status updates, or screenshares for teammates to watch at their convenience.

-According to a survey Loom ran of office workers in the US and UK, nearly a third (32%) said the majority of digital work meetings could be replaced by asynchronous videos.
+According to a Loom survey of office workers in the US and UK, nearly a third (32%) said the majority of digital work meetings could be replaced by asynchronous videos.

 Not only are video recordings a great way to increase efficiency, but according to Jana Lass, VP of Marketing at Zight, they can also increase connection: “You can see a human face—making touchpoints more personal, more understandable, and consumable on everyone’s own time and schedule while avoiding many of the distractions that occur in an in-person work environment.”